Frequently Asked Questions

 Often an instructor will ask the students what sort of attack or technique they want to practice.
 In which case the instructor will be able to share their knowledge with the class.

-After the session and after we get changed, we usually have a quick trip to the pub, so that we can chat and get to know each other!
+After the session and after we get changed, we usually have a quick to the nearest pub, so that we can chat and get to know each other!

 How long does it take to get a black-belt?